ahmadrezashojaee/UGFACT/README.md

-# Underground Gas Flow simulAtions with Coupled bio-geochemical reacTions (UGFACT)
+# Underground Gas Flow simulAtions with Coupled biogeochemical reacTions (UGFACT)

 This MATLAB-based framework couples reservoir simulation with bio-geochemical batch reactions using MRST and PHREEQC.